ahmedmatar88/PW3Mate/README.md

 Automatically adjusts your Tesla Powerwall backup reserve percentage on a schedule you define:

-For Example:
+**Example Schedule:**
 - **11:31 PM** → Set backup reserve to **100%**
 - **12:29 AM** → Set backup reserve to **0%**
 - **1:31 AM** → Set backup reserve to **100%**
 - **5:29 AM** → Set backup reserve to **0%**

-Perfect for time-of-use electricity billing or optimising solar energy usage!
+Perfect for time-of-use electricity billing or forcing charges!

 ## ✨ **Features**